 Why Colleges Want to See More Than Class President on Your Applications

-What’s wrong with having extracurriculars like being class president or captain of the football team on your resume?
+What’s wrong with having certain extracurriculars on your resume?

 The importance of standing out

 Competitive college applicant pools are full of highly qualified students with activities like student body president on their resumes, and unfortunately, colleges couldn’t accept all of those students even if they wanted to.
-Given low acceptance rates at top schools, you’ll have trouble getting noticed applicant profile doesn’t distinguish itself in any way from those of others.
+Given low acceptance rates at top schools, you’ll have trouble getting noticed if your applicant profile doesn’t distinguish itself in any way from the others.

 So what do you do?
 You need to make an effort to stand out.
 This is a must if you are hoping to attend a competitive college.
 Top colleges are looking for smart, talented, and interesting students who will bring something unique and special to campus.

 What can I do to avoid this pitfall?